BLUE HORIZON, BOOK 4

 “We found a likely landing spot, but the ground fell in before we knew what was happening,” Gina explained.
 “We’re one engine down and we’ll need your help with the repairs.”

 Taro tilted her head.
-“Delivery of the materials you needed was the only thing you contracted for,” she said uneasily.
-“We were not informed that you would need our mechanics as well.”
+“Delivery of the materials you needed was the only thing we were hired to do,” she said uneasily.
+“We weren’t contracted to perform installation of the cargo.”

 Garnet frowned.
 “You weren’t?
 I distinctly remember asking your dispatcher for the help.
 While we both have the engineering backgrounds, neither of us will be able to install an entire engine without some kind of assistance.
 After we get the damaged engine removed, we’ll need help hoisting the ship out of its hole before we can even hook up and calibrate the new engine you’ve brought us from the Kantus manufacturer.”